wireapp/wire-server/charts/sftd/README.md

 You should configure `brig` to hand out the SFT server to clients by setting `brig.optSettings.setSftStaticUrl=https://sftd.example.com:443` on the `wire-server` chart

-## Parameters

-Please see [values.yaml](./values.yaml) for an overview of parameters that can be configured.

 ## Routability